NC-jsAhonen/to-do-ui/README.md

 This is a learning project, implementing an app where users can create lists of task items.

-## Learning topics
+## Tech Stack

+- Vite
-- Test-driven development (TDD)
+- Vitest
-- Unit tests with vitest
-- E2E tests (framework not yet decided)
 - Redux
+- Redux Thunk and Axios
+- Remix Icons as downloaded assets, see [https://remixicon.com/](https://remixicon.com/)

 ## Development environment